I-Am-Jakoby/PowerShell-for-Hackers/Functions/UAC-AV-Bypass.md

 To avoid the Anti-Virus blocking this I had to heavily obfuscate and encode this command (test in a sand box environment need be)
-This command will open a powershell console with admin privledges and create a directory called "safe" in the Document folder This directory that is created will be added to the Microsoft Defender Exclusionns list which makes it ignored by AntiVirus scans
+This command will open a powershell console with admin privledges and create a directory called "safe" in the Document folder This directory that is created will be added to the Microsoft Defender Exclusions list which makes it ignored by AntiVirus scans
 Any files downloaded or ran from here will be ignored by the anti virus

 ```